normal-computing/posteriors/docs/examples/visualizing_vi_sghmc.md

 # Visualizing VI and SGHMC on a Multimodal Distribution

-In this example, we'll compare `uqlib.vi.diag` and `vi.sgmcmc.sghmc` for approximating a two dimensional distribution which we can visualize.
+In this example, we'll compare `posteriors.vi.diag` and `vi.sgmcmc.sghmc` for approximating a two dimensional distribution which we can visualize.

 ## Target distribution